bguplp/Armadillo2-Docker/README.md

 # Armadillo2-Docker
-Dockerfile, extentions and instructions on how to deploy an image to run Armadillo2 simulation via docker.
+Dockerfile, extensions, and instructions on how to deploy an image to run Armadillo2 simulation via docker.

 ## Install docker
 Follow the instructions [here](https://docs.docker.com/engine/install/ubuntu/) (those instruction are for Ubnutu OS).